40Group/AGV40/README.md

 This module uses an HC-SR04 ultrasonic sensor to measure the distance between the smart car and nearby obstacles.
 It calculates the time-of-flight of an ultrasonic pulse using GPIO pins, and periodically updates the distance reading using Boost.Asio's asynchronous timer, without blocking the main thread.

 1) How It Works (Principle)
-Pulse Triggering
+Pulse Triggering:
 An ultrasonic sensor (such as HC-SR04) emits a high-frequency sound wave using a brief electrical pulse.

-Echo Reception
+Echo Reception:
 The sound wave travels through the air, reflects off the nearest object, and returns to the sensor.

-Time-of-Flight Measurement
+Time-of-Flight Measurement:
 The system records how long the echo took to return.
 This is known as the "time-of-flight."

-Distance Calculation
+Distance Calculation:
 Using the speed of sound (approximately 343 m/s), the system calculates the distance to the object with the formula:
 Distance (cm) = Time(μs) * 0.0343 / 2